 Carradine haunts the screen in Mexican director Juan Lopez Moctezuma's (Dr. Tarr's Torture Dungeon) Mary, Mary, Bloody Mary the US-Mexican sex-horror exploitation film receiving "Special Guest Star" billing for his part as The Man.

-The movie gave Carradine the chance to play another semi-vampiric character and to have nearly all his work done by a masked double.
+The movie gave Carradine the chance to play another semi-vampiric character and have a masked double do nearly all his work.

 "The Man' murders and drinks the blood of a girl hitchhiker, a morgue attendant, a grave digger, and a few more people.